 Breed’s former confidante says their relationship permanently splintered when he insisted upon an impromptu and candid City Hall meeting with her on Dec.
 3, 2024.
 This meeting was recounted in a February article in the California edition of the New York Post.

 “I was very honest,” Johnston recalls.
-“I said ‘what you’re considering is potentially illegal, it’s certainly wrong and you can’t do it.’
-And the response I ultimately got was ‘it was very inconsiderate of you to come to my office today.’”
+“I said, ‘what you’re considering is potentially illegal, it’s certainly wrong and you can’t do it.’
+And the response I ultimately got was, ‘it was very inconsiderate of you to come to my office today.’”

-Mission Local reviewed text messages between Johnston and Breed from before and after that December 2024 meeting.
-The phone number of the recipient corresponds with Breed’s cell number.
-She did indeed criticize Johnston for coming to see her in person: “You should have just said hold off on a decision until we talked … I wish you would have been more considerate.”
+She did indeed criticize Johnston for coming to see her in person: “You should have just said, ‘hold off on a decision until we talked’ … I wish you would have been more considerate.”

-Johnston texted back “I’m trying to look out for you.
+Johnston texted back, “I’m trying to look out for you.
 It was urgent …” He added: “It’s bad and we’re worried.”

 Mission Local reviewed additional extemporaneous notes and text messages exchanged in November and December 2024 by people knowledgeable about the appointment process.
 Their content corroborates Johnston’s narrative.